uyuni-project/uyuni-rfc/accepted/0000-salt-new-maintaining-workflow.md

 #### `systemsmanagement:saltstack/salt`

-This OBS package is a branch from `systemsmanagement:saltstack:github/salt`, where we disable the services and manually run them to get the spec file, changelog and obsinfo/obscpio files, so the package can be submitted to openSUSE or SLE.
+This is our ready-to-consume OBS package.
+It is linked to `systemsmanagement:saltstack:github/salt`, but here we disable the services and manually run them to get the spec file, changelog and obsinfo/obscpio files, so the package can be submitted to openSUSE or SLE.

 The `_service` file should look like: